mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

 -->
 1. Select your channel then the **[!UICONTROL Surface]** you want to use for this delivery and click **[!UICONTROL Create]**.
 For more on this, refer to the [Channel surfaces](../configuration/channel-surfaces.md) page.

-    In this exampe, we choose to send a campaign using emails.
+    In this example, we choose to send a campaign using emails.

     ![](assets/content_experiment_2.png)